d2l-ai/d2l-en/chapter_convolutional-modern/batch-norm.md

-To motivate batch normalization, let us review a few practical challenges that arise when training ML models and neural nets in particular.
+To motivate batch normalization, let us review a few practical challenges that arise when training machine learning models and neural networks in particular.

-1. Choices regarding data preprocessing often make an enormous difference in the final results.
+First, choices regarding data preprocessing often make an enormous difference in the final results.
-   Recall our application of multilayer perceptrons to predicting house prices (:numref:`sec_kaggle_house`).
+Recall our application of MLPs to predicting house prices (:numref:`sec_kaggle_house`).
-   Our first step when working with real data was to standardize our input features to each have a mean of *zero* and variance of *one*.
+Our first step when working with real data was to standardize our input features to each have a mean of zero and variance of one.
-   Intuitively, this standardization plays nicely with our optimizers because it puts the parameters a-priori at a similar scale.
+Intuitively, this standardization plays nicely with our optimizers because it puts the parameters *a priori* at a similar scale.

-2. For a typical MLP or CNN, as we train, the activations in intermediate layers may take values with widely varying magnitudes—both along the layers from the input to the output, across nodes in the same layer, and over time due to our updates to the model's parameters.
+Second, for a typical MLP or CNN, as we train, the variables (e.g., affine transformation outputs in MLP) in intermediate layers may take values with widely varying magnitudes: both along the layers from the input to the output, across units in the same layer, and over time due to our updates to the model parameters.
-   The inventors of batch normalization postulated informally that this drift in the distribution of activations could hamper the convergence of the network.
+The inventors of batch normalization postulated informally that this drift in the distribution of such variables could hamper the convergence of the network.
-   Intuitively, we might conjecture that if one layer has activation values that are 100x that of another layer, this might necessitate compensatory adjustments in the learning rates.
+Intuitively, we might conjecture that if one layer has variable values that are 100 times that of another layer, this might necessitate compensatory adjustments in the learning rates.

-3. Deeper networks are complex and easily capable of overfitting.
+Third, deeper networks are complex and easily capable of overfitting.
 This means that regularization becomes more critical.

 Batch normalization is applied to individual layers (optionally, to all of them) and works as follows: